 ^^Taxable component of a lump sum is tax-free up to the low-rate cap of $180,000 (for 2013/2014 year) for benefits from taxed source .

 ^^^An untaxed source is a super fund that hasn’t paid tax on employer super contributions and super fund earnings.
 Benefits from an untaxed source are benefits paid from some public sector super funds

-Source: DIY Super For Dummies 2nd edition, Trish Power (Wiley) Reproduced with permission.
+Source: Adapted from DIY Super For Dummies 2nd edition, Trish Power (Wiley) Reproduced with permission.